msvisser/AnnePro-mac/README.md

 ![Layout window](screenshot/annepro-layout.png)

 # Known problems
-- Getting keyboard to connect is all over the place.
-Sometimes it connects instantly, and sometimes you need to retry a lot.
 - Uploading new lighting and layout information will sometimes stop halfway through.
 Currently the layout code will retry until the keyboard has the correct layout, but the lighting will not.